Kronholt/TheVideoStore/README.md

 I originally designed and developed a video store database for a college class, but did not learn how to interact with a DB from java.

 Work on the Database:
-The database built in oracle sql for my class, but wanted I to work with sqlite3.
+The database was built in oracle sql for my class, but wanted I to work with sqlite3.
-I transferred the knowledge of concepts of built the database from the ground up.
+I transferred the knowledge of concepts of built the database from the ground up, using resources like w3schools and sqlitetutorial to learn the syntax of sqlite3.
 I learned how to implement tables, views, and constraints in sqlite3.